 Now that I've made my case for the merits of this lovely dessert, let's move on and talk about how luscious it is, how perfectly creamy, in a way that belies its utter simplicity.
 And let me walk you through making panna cotta, step by step.

-A few weeks ago, during our editorial retreat, I made panna cotta for a dinner at home, and insisted to Ariel, our assistant editor, that it was a piece of cake to make.
+A few weeks ago during our editorial retreat, I made panna cotta for a dinner at home, and insisted to Ariel, our engagement editor, that it was a piece of cake to make.
 No, actually — easier than cake.
 (Har har.)
 She went home and tried a recipe from my book, Bakeless Sweets, and reported back, wide-eyed, that she couldn't believe how easy and quick it was.

-I find that's usually the case with panna cotta; people think it's some laborious restaurant dessert involving cheesecloth and a chinois, but it's actually easier than making Jello out of a box.
+I find that's usually the case with panna cotta; people think it's some laborious restaurant dessert involving cheesecloth and a chinois, but it's actually easier than making Jell-O out of a box.

 But there I go again about how easy this is.
 Let's get back to how it tastes, shall we?